Last Updated on February 14, 2021

 When a cat loses their sense of smell, this directly impacts their appetite.
 A big portion of a cat’s appetite comes from their sense of smell which encourages stomach bile to be produced in the anticipation of food.
 When they can’t smell properly or at all, they are less likely to feel hungry and less likely to take food.
 Upper respiratory infections, airborne allergies, and a sinus infection can greatly impair their ability to smell their food.

 A cat who has recently been put under stress, has issues with depression, or has a history of being picky will all hinder a cat’s willingness to eat.
 In order to remedy any of these issues, you will have to remove the stressor and try new foods to find something they will enjoy more.
-Mealtime is happy time for cats so finding good food they really enjoy will help reduce stress in and of itself.
+Mealtime is a happy time for cats so finding good food they really enjoy will help reduce stress in and of itself.

 New Medication or Recent Vaccination